(click images to see larger ones)

 Hibbertia bracteata

-Its hairy bracts and the mucro at the end of its leaves, as shown in this
+Its hairy bracts and the mucro at the end of its leaves help identify it.

 Epacris genus